 Information Desk attendant

 Information Desk Attendants primarily work to provide information to members of the campus community as well as members of the public.
-They will be expected to serve as a face and voice for the university, primarily to answer questions and provide information regarding events not only in the University Center but also on and off campus events related to the university, as well as sell tickets and provide information for events hosted by campus departments and organizations.
+They will be expected to serve as a face and voice for the university, primarily to answer questions and provide information regarding events not only in the CUC but also on and off campus events related to the university, as well as sell tickets and provide information for events hosted by campus departments and organizations.
 They must also be able to respond to queries over the phone and sometimes transfer calls to the appropriate department.

 The people in this position provide needed services and information to Carnegie Mellon University students, staff, faculty, and guests.
 They often are the first place visitors stop to find out where to get information and to ask questions about perceptions and services of the university.
 Especially for incoming students and their families, the Information Desk provides an important first impression to campus visitors.